cocreatechange/cocreatechange/contents/profiles/nupur/index.md

 Through her work with Sasakawa India Leprosy Foundation, American India Foundation and Sakhi she has tried to measure her contribution in meaningfully impacted lives rather than just statistics on a balance sheet.
-Her role as an advisor to boards, investor in start - ups and mentor to young professionals has provided a renewed sense of purpose.
-Nupur is currently serving as Alumni Co Chair of her Harvard class and Conference Co Lead of The Future of Work – Accelerating Gender Parity conference hosted by the HBS Club of India and HBSI
+Her role as an advisor to boards, investor in start-ups and mentor to young professionals has provided a renewed sense of purpose.
+Nupur is currently serving as Alumni Co Chair of her Harvard class and Conference Co Lead of The Future of Work – Accelerating Gender Parity conference hosted by the HBS Club of India and HBSI.